UrbanMachine/cookiecutter-ros-app-template/{{cookiecutter.project_name}}/docs/about_template.md

   ```shell
   poetry run lint --help
   ```
+  You may need to run `poetry lock` and `poetry install` before running the above command.
 - Easily build ROS apps in an out-of-the box containerized environment, with helper scripts under the `docker/` directory.

   **Relevant Scripts:**